marvelous conference! I often leave sped presentations angry and/or guilty

 Click here to see Pete Wright's event schedule.

-Wrightslaw offers a variety of special education law and advocacy programs taught by nationally-recognized experts in the field of special education law and advocacy.
-Wrightslaw special education law and advocacy programs are designed to meet the needs of parents, advocates, educators, attorneys, related services personnel, and health care providers who represent children with disabilities.
+Wrightslaw offers a variety of special education law and advocacy programs designed to meet the organization's needs to provide training for the parents, advocates, educators, attorneys, related services personnel, and/or health care providers who represent the interests of children with disabilities.
+Training can be live face-to-face or virtual (Zoom).

 Click here to see a description of all Conference Programs.
 Our